faicalcarvalho/SW-Tutor/README.md

 Building SW-Tutor.exe
 -------

 To build SW-Tutor.exe, you will need *MSBuild*.
 Use Windows' search engine to find and run the *RAD Studio Command Prompt*.
-A command window will open, with some environment variables set appropriately.
+A command window will open, with some environment variables set appropriately, so that *MSBuild* runs smoothly.

-In the command window, change the current directory (`cd`) to the working directory, and run MSBuild using DSL_PORT.dproj as argument:
+In that command window, change the current directory (`cd`) to the working directory, and run *MSBuild* using *DSL_PORT.dproj* as argument:

     $ MSBuild DSL_PORT.dproj

 The build must have zero errors, although some warnings may be shown.